drJeckyll/esp-mqtt-ir/README.md

+# THIS CODE IS OBSOLETE AND WILL NOT BE UPDATED ANYMORE
+Please use new repo here: https://git.jeckyll.net/published/personal/esp8266/esp-mqtt-ir

 # esp-mqtt-ir

 I decide to make something like universal remote and this is my take on IR blaster with ESP8266.